By the end of this section, you will be able to:

 Energy is an important ingredient in all phases of society.
 We live in a very interdependent world, and access to adequate and reliable energy resources is crucial for economic growth and for maintaining the quality of our lives.
 But current levels of energy consumption and production are not sustainable.
-About 40% of the world’s energy comes from oil, and much of that goes to transportation uses.
+Depending on the data source, estimates indicate that about 31–35% of the world’s energy comes from oil, and much of that goes to transportation uses.
+This is a reduction by a few percentage points from ten years ago.
 Oil prices are dependent as much upon new (or foreseen) discoveries as they are upon political events and situations around the world.
-The U.S., with 4.5% of the world’s population, consumes 24% of the world’s oil production per year; 66% of that oil is imported!
+The U.S., with 4.25% of the world’s population, consumes 21% of the world’s oil production per year.

 Renewable and Nonrenewable Energy Sources